Sinner Edges Past Zverev To Meet Tiafoe In Cincinnati Final - UrduPoint

 Sinner will be playing in his fifth career Masters 1000 final.

-Tiafoe is the first American man to play the final here since John Isner in 2013; he saved two match points in his come-from-behind win.
+Tiafoe is the first American man to reach the final since John Isner in 2013 and he saved two match points in his come-from-behind win.

-Tiafoe will move into the ranking top-20, joining four compatriots in the strongest US showing since 1997.
+He will move into world's top 20, joining four compatriots in the strongest US showing since 1997.

-"It was crazy, that last set was nuts," the American said.
+"It was crazy, that last set was nuts," Tiafoe said.
 "It got breezy at the end, but you just had to play the percentages.

 "I got lucky with a couple of net cords, which made a huge difference.
 I battled in the tiebreaker and he got a little tight.
 One thing led to another and here we are."